What is the assessment process?

 Step 1: Consultation

-Step 2: Assessment
+Step 2: Testing

 A range of assessments is available at the Literacy and Learning Centre to explore a variety of concerns about your child’s learning.

-Academic / Educational Testing
+Academic / Educational / Learning Difficulties Testing

 Standardised tests in reading, spelling, writing, and mathematics can help determine how your child is doing relative to their peers of the same age or grade.
 Additional testing can additionally provide more detailed information on academic skills which can be used by teachers or tutors to develop a remediation program.
 These tests can include the assessment of phonological awareness, letter-sound knowledge, reading fluency, accuracy, and comprehension, spelling, written expression, or other various standardised and non-standardised literacy tests.
+The most common test of academic achievement used is called the WIAT III (Wechsler Individual Achievement Tests – Third Edition); however, the Centre is also able to complete alternative standardised tests of reading, spelling, writing, and Maths.

 Cognitive / Psychometric / IQ Assessment